Record Release Policy

 If you choose not to authorize Washington College to share or discuss any part of your education record with both of your parents or guardians, do not click the check box.
 Simply exit using the back button.
 This is the College’s default privacy setting for incoming students.

-Directions for completing the Directory Information Declaration
+Directions for completing the Directory Information Declaration form

 - Login to WebAdvisor using your email ID and password.